Wildebeest Migration Safari Masai Mara

 Masai Mara, Masai Mara National Reserve, Kenya Maasai Mara National Reserve, Kenya, Africa

-Africa is changing at a quick pace, and human encroachment into the wildlife reserves has continued to erase the traditional migration routes.
+Africa is changing quickly, and human encroachment into the wildlife reserves has continued erasing traditional migration routes.
 In association with the development and changes in the way of life, the image of wildlife roaming free is slowly getting deleted.
-Fortunately, Masai Mara National reserve holds on to its charisma of open, limitless land.
-It is one of the places in Africa that still prides on wildlife concentration.
+Fortunately, Masai Mara National Reserve retains its charisma of open, limitless land.
+It is one of the places in Africa that still prides itself on wildlife concentration.

 Masai Mara is located in the southwestern of Kenya, 290 kilometers from Nairobi.
 The abundance of wildlife and the remoteness of the reserve implants memories that no money can buy.